leo-isso/leo-isso/README.md

 ⌨️ ReactJs, NodeJs, JavaScript, TypeScript, Python, CPP and more.

-📚 Graduated as Multimedia Productor | Masters as Information Archtecture and UX at Faculdade Impacta de Tecnologia.
+📚 Graduated as Multimedia Productor | Masters as Information Architecture and UX at Faculdade Impacta de Tecnologia.

 🏢 I'm currently full-time at [RX Pro](https://rxpro.com.br/)